Back to Blog

 The Connelly decision changed the math on redemption agreements

-Redemption agreements funded with corporate-owned life insurance may now trigger a larger estate tax bill than they once did.
 In June 2024, the Supreme Court ruled unanimously in Connelly v.
-United States that life insurance proceeds a corporation receives to fund a share redemption increase the corporation's value for estate tax purposes, and the redemption obligation itself cannot offset that increase.
-The IRS collected an additional $889,914 from the estate involved.
-The decision reversed nearly two decades of prior valuation practice.
+United States that life insurance proceeds a corporation receives to fund a share redemption increase the corporation's value for federal estate tax purposes, and the redemption obligation itself does not offset that increase.
+Entity-redemption agreements funded with corporate-owned coverage should be reviewed with tax and legal counsel in light of that holding.

 Funding the agreement with life and disability coverage